henryse/dino-web-framework/README.md

 # Getting Started

+In my professional career I use Java and C++ but my favorite two languages are C and Ruby.
+I wanted to create a simple web server framework for my Raspberry PI that would be simple and memory efficient.
+This is not intended as High Performance Framework like NGINX or a Reactor Pattern Like JavaRX.
+It is simply an easy to use frame work to create simple web services for small systems.

-The inspiration for this framework came from folks at Sinatra, hence the name Dino or Dean Martin.
+The inspiration for this framework came from folks at Sinatra, hence it is named of after that other famous member of the rat pack: Dino or Dean Martin.

 Dino is a simple web framework for quickly creating web applications in C with minimal effort.